Platform screen doors: South Korea

 Yongdu station of Seoul Subway Line 2 was the first station on the Seoul Subway to feature platform screen doors; the station opened in October 2005.
 By the end of 2009, many of the 289 stations operated by Seoul Metro had platform doors by Hyundai Elevator.
 Seoul Metro Lined 1, 2, 3, 4, 5, 6, 7, 8 and 9 were equipped with platform screen doors.
-Most of the stations operated by Korail have completed installation, but some of the stations are not yet equipped with platform screen doors.
-All stations in South Korea (except for Dorasan Station) will have platform screen doors by 2023.
+Most of the stations operated by Korail have completed installation, but some of the stations like Dorasan Station and Gwangmyeong Station are not yet equipped with platform screen doors.
+All stations in South Korea will have platform screen doors by 2026, except Dorasan and Gwangmyeong Station.
 As of 2017, 100% of subway stations are equipped with platform screen doors in Daejeon, Gwangju, Busan, Incheon and Daegu.

 The platform screen doors, installed in Munyang station in Daegu Metro Line 2 by The Korea Transport Institute in 2013, have a unique rope-based platform screen named Rope type Platform Safety Door (RPSD).
 A door sets of rope blocks separate the platform from the rails.
 When the train arrives, the rope screen door sets are vertically opened and allow passenger boarding to and from the train.
 This RPSD was also used in Nokdong station on Gwangju Metro Line 1, but was removed in 2012, and a new full-height platform screen door was installed in 2016 instead.

 The average yearly fatalities from accidents on Seoul's subway fell from 37.1 persons to 0.4 after the installation of platform screen doors.
 Noise levels also decreased by 7.9% after the installation platform screen doors, fine dust levels decreased by 20%, and cooling efficiency increased by 30%, saving 16.7 billion won annually.